Landscaping

 How to Edge a Flower Bed Like a Pro

-In this tutorial, I’m going to teach you how to edge a flower bed like a pro!
+Sometimes, all it takes is a little definition to transform a bland space into a breathtaking garden.
+That’s where edging your flower bed comes into play.
+It’s like giving your garden a chic haircut; it instantly looks fresher, tidier, and more put together.
 Clean, crisp edges between your lawn and mulch will take your landscaping to another level.
 And the best part is that anyone can do it.
 Let me show you just how easy it is.

 Step 1: Mark the Border